ErikEJ/erikej.github.io/_posts/2020-11-02-ef-core-sproc-return-value.md

 };
 ```

 And finally execute the procedure and display the result.
 Since no result set is returned, we can use ExecuteSqlRaw.
+If there had been a result set, FromSqlRaw could have been used.
 A special syntax for the `EXEC` call is used, that assigns the return value to the `@returnValue` parameter.

 ```csharp
 var result = db.Database